peter/jsonapitest/doc/examples/parse/README.md

 # Parse JsonApiTest CRUD Example

-This is an example that illustrates testing a CRUD Parse REST API.
+This is an example that illustrates testing a CRUD Parse REST API using `jsonapitest`.

 ## Configuration